US presidential election heats up as frigid Iowa tests Trump

 The poll was more bad news for Florida Governor DeSantis, who scored just 16 percent and has seen his claim to be heir apparent to the post-Trump Republican Party eclipsed by Haley.

+In 2016 only 186,000 Iowans took part in the caucus, he told ABC, and "now, with this weather, it could be significantly less," making turnout paramount.
+He urged his supporters: "Bring in friends and family, man, that's going to pack a punch."

+"It's good to be an underdog when folks want to count you out."

-The former South Carolina governor is looking to outperform expectations to cement her claim to be Trump's top challenger going into her preferred state of New Hampshire the following week.
+Haley, a former South Carolina governor, is looking to outperform expectations to cement her claim to be Trump's top challenger going into her preferred state of New Hampshire the following week.

+"Rightly or wrongly, chaos follows" Trump, she told a last-minute campaign stop in the town of Adel, adding: "You don't fix Democrat chaos with Republican chaos."

 Iowa is a notoriously poor predictor of the eventual nominee but it is considered crucial for winnowing the field and as a springboard to the next few battlegrounds, which include Haley's home state.

-Stung by defeat in 2016 after skipping much of Iowa's campaign trail, Trump has built up an impressive network of "precinct captains" to corral votes this time around -- but he has been as notable for courtroom appearances as campaign events.
+Stung by defeat in 2016 after skipping much of Iowa's campaign trail, Trump has built up an impressive network of "precinct captains" to corral votes this time around.

 In a state that likes to meet its candidates face-to-face, DeSantis has been at pains to highlight his own ground game, which has taken him to all 99 counties.

-The Iraq veteran and conservative hard-liner will be under heavy pressure to drop out however if he finishes third -- although Avetoom cautioned against counting him out.
+But the Iraq veteran and conservative hard-liner will be under heavy pressure to drop out if he finishes third.

-"Poll respondents are not necessarily Iowa caucus-goers, and the DeSantis precinct operations... are run by first-in-class operatives that have collected an impressive tally of caucus support pledges," he said.

-Edward Segal, a former press secretary for Democratic and Republican lawmakers, echoed the benefits of a strong ground game, pointing to at least nine presidents who toured Iowa by train during campaigns.

-"Whistle-stop campaign trains can still serve as eye candy to help attract the attention of voters and the media," the analyst told AFP.

-A good night for Trump on Monday, he added, would be "getting 60 percent or more of the vote."

-The Republican primary also features a number of low-polling candidates, including biotech entrepreneur Vivek Ramaswamy, who has promised a third-place finish in Iowa but didn't qualify for the final televised debate.
+The Republican primary also features a number of low-polling candidates, including biotech entrepreneur Vivek Ramaswamy.

 Biden is expected to comfortably defeat self-help author Marianne Williamson and Minnesota congressman Dean Phillips.